Special Education and District Behavior Intervention and Support Team

 Intermediate Self-Contained for Behavioral Disabilities

-Our middle school behavior program is currently housed at Lincoln High School.
+Our middle school behavior program is currently housed at Garrison Middle School.
 Students will have a different start and end time than the high school students.
 This program works with students social and behavioral needs as well as academics.
 Students that are ready to transition to some general education classes are transported to Garrison Middle School to attend their grade level classes.

 Resource Room Support at the Middle School level